NDurocher/CppRobotics/README.md

  A C++ translation of PythonRobotics by AtsushiSakai

 ## Motivation
-This project is space to work on my C++ skills and to get more familiar with common robotics algorithms.
+This project is a space to work on my C++ skills and to get more familiar with common robotics algorithms.

 ## Code style
 I'm new to this, so if you have any suggestion please feel free to let me know.